linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 3: PHP Script to Fetch Approval Status (`status.php`)**

-This script will be used by the Bash script to check the approval status of the login attempt.
+This PHP script will check the approval status of the login attempt from the database.

 ```php
 <?php